 Getting out of London for a weekend in the countryside is exactly what the Doctor ordered over the first May Bank Holiday!
-I headed up north for a 2.5 hour train journey from London Euston to the medieval town of Lancaster in Lancashire for a cheap weekend away.
+I used my Two Together Railcard and headed up north for a 2.5 hour train journey from London Euston to the medieval town of Lancaster in Lancashire for a cheap weekend away.
 Lancaster is the perfect destination to base yourself out of for quick and easy access to the Lake District in Cumbria, as well as taking in historical tours of the City Centre’s Castle and parks.
 Let me tell you how to spend the perfect weekend away up north in Lancaster.

 Where to Stay